hadouken/hadouken/docs/src/building/windows.rst

 This will guide you through the process of building Hadouken on Windows using MSVC 12 (Visual Studio 2013).
-Most of the dependencies are pre-built and will be pulled in during the build process, however *libtorrent* and *cpp-netlib* must be manually placed in the :file:`deps/` directory.
+Most of the dependencies are pre-built and will be pulled in during the build process, however *libtorrent* and *cpp-netlib* are placed in-source via Git submodules.

 Prerequisites